STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

 Go [take possession of your STAT 545 private repository](git08_claim-stat545-repo.html) and have at it.

 __At the very least__, change `README.md` to something like "This is the repository of Jenny Bryan," just to prove you have been there.
-Practice making a link, for example, to the [main STAT545 webpage](http://stat545-ubc.github.io).
+Practice making a link, for example, to the [main STAT545 webpage](http://stat545.com).
 Much better is to introduce yourself to the class; this page is private to STAT 545 but will be visible to all students and staff.
 Feel free to read up on Markdown and practice with some of the syntax.
-Here's a [simple example file](https://github.com/jennybc/2013-11_sfu/blob/master/simple-markdown.md), as automatically rendered by GitHub, and here is the [raw source](https://raw.githubusercontent.com/jennybc/2013-11_sfu/master/simple-markdown.md).
+Put in a photo or a GIF! ~~Here's a [simple example file](https://github.com/jennybc/2013-11_sfu/blob/master/simple-markdown.md), as automatically rendered by GitHub, and here is the [raw source](https://raw.githubusercontent.com/jennybc/2013-11_sfu/master/simple-markdown.md).~~ *We're working on some better inspiration in 2016.*

 ### Report your process